https://hgic.clemson.edu/

 Adair Hoover, ©2017 HGIC, Clemson Extension

-Keep Foods Clean
+Keeping Foods Clean

-Keep Foods Out of Danger Zone
+Keeping Foods Out of Danger Zone

 Bacteria grow and multiply rapidly in the danger zone between 40 ºF and 140 ºF.
 Keep lunches out of direct sunlight and away from radiators or other heat sources.
-Some foods that don’t require refrigeration and are great to include in a bag lunch are fruits, vegetables, hard cheese, unopened canned meat or fish, chips, bread, crackers, peanut butter, jelly, mustard and pickles.
+Some foods that don’t require refrigeration and are great to include in a bag lunch are fruits, vegetables, hard cheese, unopened canned meat or fish, chips, bread, crackers, peanut butter, jelly, mustard, and pickles.

-Keep Cold Foods Cold
+Keeping Cold Foods Cold

 The best way to keep food cold is with an insulated box or bag.
 When packing lunches, include either freezer gel packs or cold food items such as small frozen juice packs or frozen bottles of water.
 At least two cold sources should be used when packing perishable foods in an insulated lunchbox.
 When packing, place one cold source at the bottom of the lunchbox, the perishable foods, and then the other cold source on top.
-Sandwiches can also be made ahead of time and kept refrigerated or frozen before placing in the lunch box, but to maintain high quality, sandwich ingredients such as mayonnaise, lettuce and tomatoes should not be frozen.
+Sandwiches can also be made ahead of time and kept refrigerated or frozen before placing them in the lunch box, but to maintain high quality, sandwich ingredients such as mayonnaise, lettuce, and tomatoes should not be frozen.
 These items should be added later.

-Keep Hot Foods Hot
+Keeping Hot Foods Hot

-Foods like soup, chili and stew need to stay hot.
+Hot foods like soup, chili, and stew need to stay hot.
 Use an insulated bottle stored in an insulated lunch box.
-Fill the bottle with boiling water, let stand for a few minutes, empty and then put in the piping hot food.
-Keep the insulated bottle closed until lunch to keep the foods hot (at or above 140 ºF).Microwave Reheating
+Fill the bottle with boiling water, let stand for a few minutes, empty, and then put in the piping hot food.
+Keep the insulated bottle closed until lunch to keep the foods hot (at or above 140 ºF).
+Microwave Reheating

 If you use the microwave to reheat your lunch, make sure that you cover the container so that the food will be heated evenly.
 The food should be reheated to an internal temperature of at least 165 ºF for safety.

-• Lowfat and skim milk supply protein, calcium, riboflavin and energy (calories).
+• Low-fat and skim milk supply protein, calcium, riboflavin, and energy (calories).

-• Fruit juices that are 100 percent juice supply vitamins, minerals and energy.
+• Fruit juices that are 100 percent juice supply vitamins, minerals, and energy.
 Vegetable juices also supply important nutrients, but the sodium content may be very high.
 Balance these with low-sodium foods.

 • Beverages labeled “orange soda” or “grape soda” are soft drinks and may not contain any fruit juices.

-Packing a School Lunchbox
+Packing a Lunch

 A national survey has shown that children who buy hot lunches at school generally have a more nutritious lunch than children who take their lunch.
 To make the lunch you put in your child’s lunch box tempting as well as more nutritious, consider these tips.